akash-network/node/_docs/testnet/client-usage.md

 $ akash send 1.1 35c055f1fa38cb1864e484a1d733a58bbffb1156 -k alpha
 Sent 1.1 tokens to 35c055f1fa38cb1864e484a1d733a58bbffb1156 in block 61049
 ```
 In the example above, the amount is given in AKSH.
+You may also specify the amount in microAKSH (AKSH * 10^-6) using the `u` unit suffix (e.g. `100u` for 100 microAKSH).

 **Arguments**